pitchart/xtrem-tdd/content/Flavours/generate-code-from-usage.md

 - This minimizes interruption to your workflow
 - You can think about your code as a consumer it is particularly useful when you use `TDD`
     - It generates new types and members in the source code when you first reference them in your test cases, before they are defined
-- Your IDE is more reliable and create code faster than us, so it will avoid you a lot of mistales
+- Your IDE is more reliable and create code faster than us, so it will avoid you a lot of mistakes

 ## Problems
     - How can I be more efficient when using my IDE?